 Kaiser Permanente announces a loan program to assist new and continuing students in the Kaiser Permanente School of Allied Health Sciences.
-These guidelines describe loans available for students enrolled in the Nuclear Medicine and Radiography day class programs.
+These guidelines describe loans available for students enrolled in the RAD-Day program.

-Loans of $9,000 or $18,000 are available to students in the Kaiser Permanente School of Allied Health Sciences (KPSAHS) to assist with the cost of tuition.
+Loans of $11,000 to $22,000 are available to students in the Kaiser Permanente School of Allied Health Sciences (KPSAHS) to assist with the cost of tuition.
 Financial need is not a criterion for loan approval.
-Loans may be forgiven through qualifying employment with Kaiser Permanente within Northern California for a maximum of $3,375 forgiven per year of employment.
+Loans may be forgiven through qualifying employment with Kaiser Permanente within Northern California for a maximum of $4,125 forgiven per year of employment.

 CAREFULLY READ the web site materials for full details on loan amounts, eligibility requirements, applicable deadline dates and Loan Disclosure Information.

-All students admitted to the Kaiser Permanente School of Allied Health Science’s Radiography-Day Class or Nuclear Medicine program are invited to apply for a tuition assistance loan, provided they do not graduate before September 2020.
+All students admitted to the Kaiser Permanente School of Allied Health Science’s RAD-Day program are invited to apply for a tuition assistance loan, provided they do not graduate before March 2025.
 Recipients must be enrolled full-time at KPSAHS, however, students are not required to obtain a loan in order to attend KPSAHS.

-To apply, you must be a U.S. citizen or Permanent Resident.
-Non-U.S. citizens must submit a photocopy of their Permanent Resident Card.
-Student visas or temporary Employment Authorizations are not accepted (Applicants must be eligible for employment and must provide their Social Security Number.)
+To apply, you must be a U.S. citizen.
+Applicants must be eligible for employment and provide their Social Security number.

-Students in the Radiography-Day Class (RAD-D) or Nuclear Medicine program must submit their applications by 3:00 pm CT on January 2, 2021.
+Students in the RAD-Day program must submit their applications by March 8, 2023 3:00 pm CT.

 Applicants will be notified of their status approximately 6 weeks after the submission deadline date for their specific program of interest.